');

 About Middletown, DE

-Middletown is a mid-sized city in Delaware with a population of 24,071 residents.
-The median household income is $115,252 per year, which is above the national average.
-The median age in Middletown is 38.4 years.
+Middletown is a mid-sized city located in Delaware with a population of 24,071 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $115,252 per year, which is 53% above the national median of $75,149.
+The median age of 38.4 years is close to the US median age of 38.9 years.

 How Middletown Ranks in Delaware